RESEARCH STARTER

 Mission

 In addition to promoting professional and public education, CMOS accredits media weather forecasters and helps specialists study the meteorological aspects of hydrology, agriculture, and forestry.
 It publishes a scientific journal, Atmosphere-Ocean, as well as a bimonthly bulletin and Annual Review.
 It presents annual awards to scientists, graduate students, postdoctoral fellows, and volunteers and provides scholarships.
-It also sponsors precollege teachers’ participation in Project Atmosphere, run jointly with the American Meteorological Association and the U.S. National Oceanic and Atmospheric Administration.
+It also sponsors precollege teachers’ participation in Project Atmosphere, run jointly with the American Meteorological Society and the US National Oceanic and Atmospheric Administration.

 Significance for Climate Change